Islandora/islandora_badges/README.md

 * Crossref citations: Citation counts via Crossref
 * Scopus: Citation counts via the Scopus database
 * Web of Science: Citation counts via Web of Science
-* oaDOI: Provides a link to a fulltext document for objects without a PDF datastream, via the oadoi.org API
+* oaDOI: Provides a link to a fulltext document for objects without a PDF datastream, via the oadoi.org API (Deprecated as of 7.x-1.11)
+* Unpaywall: Provides a link to a fulltext document for objects without a PDF datastream, via the oadoi.org API

 Badges will only display on objects that have a MODS datastream and a DOI (digital object identifier).
 The xpath to the DOI field is configurable.